We are a locally-owned and family-operated business.

 Mistie, her husband Trent, and their small family of 5 children spend a lot of their spare time outside with nature, hunting, engaging in sports, and family gatherings.
 Mistie also has a passion for animals and enjoys ranching where she engages in raising and harvesting many goods from her goats, honey bees, chickens, and other various animals.

-Huynh Nelson, APRN, FNP-C, Boerne Clinician
+Huynh Nelson, MSN, APRN, FNP-C

 Huynh (pronounced “wynn”) was born and raised in Tyler Texas, where she obtained her Bachelor of Science in Nursing from the University of Texas at Tyler in 2013.
 She has over 18 years of work experience with the University of Texas Health East Texas in capacities ranging from Intermediate Care, Telemetry, Medical/Surgical, and Pediatrics.
-During her tenure at the University of Texas East Texas, her roles spanned from volunteer, nurse aide, to Registered Nurse, Graduate Nurse Preceptor, and Charge Nurse.
+During her tenure at the University of Texas East Texas, her roles spanned from a volunteer, and nurse aide, to Registered Nurse, Graduate Nurse Preceptor, and Charge Nurse.
 She graduated from Purdue Global University in 2019 with a Master of Science in Nursing with a concentration in Family Nurse Practitioner.